 Stray cats or neighborhood cats can be a very welcome surprise sometimes, but other times?
 Not so much.
 If you have an issue with strays or strange cats coming into your yard, you might want to ward them off.
 Luckily, you can do so in a humane but efficient fashion.

-It isn’t as hard to warn off unwanted cats as you might think.
+It isn’t as hard to ward off unwanted cats as you might think.
 Here are a few ideas to keep your yard feline-free:

 1. Put Out Certain Smells They Dislike

 - Citrus Scents – Citrus smells are extremely refreshing to us humans, but you must remember that a cat’s sense of smell is much stronger than a human’s.
 So, to a cat, citrus fruits like oranges, lemons, limes, clementines, and tangerines are a big no. You can save your own scraps to sprinkle around the perimeter of your yard, or you can use pre-made citrus sprays.

 - Cayenne Pepper – Some of you likely wouldn’t blame a feline for wanting nothing to do with cayenne pepper.
 If you want to keep them out by choice, sprinkle some cayenne pepper powder around.
 Because peppers contain capsaicin, it automatically repels a traveling cat.

 - Banana – It might surprise you to know that banana is yet another undesirable fruit cats would rather avoid.
 Not only is the internet full of cats who are terrified of the look of a banana, they also hate the chemicals produced by the peel.

 - Coffee Grounds – Again, because of your cat’s heightened olfactory senses, they dislike the very aromatic smell of coffee.
 Luckily, coffee grounds work wonders as a natural fertilizer for gardens and flowerbeds.
 So, sprinkle generously.